 Over the last 30 years, Dr. Collis has taught over 30 different undergraduate and graduate courses.
 Additionally, he's taught educational administration courses at the University of Iowa doctoral program.

-Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAC level)
+Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAcc level)

-Dr. Forret teaches DBA courses primarily in Human Resource Management, Research Methods I, and Special Topics courses in Careers, Training & Development, and Organizational Culture.
+Dr. Forret primarily teaches HR Management, Research Methods, and topics courses in Careers, Training & Development, and Organizational Culture.

-Dr. Greenwald teaches DBA courses in the field of Organizational Behavior as well as Research Methods II and III.
+Dr. Greenwald teaches DBA courses in the field of Organizational Behavior as well as Statistical Techniques II and III.
 Her research interests are in work motivation.

 Jerz specializes in manufacturing, engineering graphics, introduction to computer science and intermediate algebra.